rush1818/ingest/README.md

-# Maze Runner
+# Ingest

 ## Background

-Maze Runner is a game where the player attempts to navigate a ball through a maze.
-The maze has obstacles along the course which the player must avoid.
-If the player collides with an obstacle, the size of the ball gets bigger.
-The player can continue to play until the ball grows bigger than the width of the maze wall.
+Ingest is a game inspired by agar.io where the player attempts to navigate a ball attempting to ingest balls smaller in size and avoiding balls larger in size.
+The game is over if the ball collides with a ball larger than itself.

 ## Functionality & MVP

 During the gameplay, players will be able to:
 * Start and reset the game
-* Play different levels
+* Use arrow or wasd keys to control the ball

 In addition, the project will include:
 * An About modal describing the background and rules of the game